← Back to Blog

 12. You applied to too many jobs at the same company too fast

-Applying to 8 roles at the same employer in 48 hours triggers de-duplication or flagging in most enterprise ATS, even if each application is for a different role.
+Applying to 8 roles at the same employer in 48 hours triggers de-duplication or flagging in most enterprise ATS platforms companies use, even if each application is for a different role.
 Recruiters get a notification that the same candidate is mass-applying.
 Limit yourself to 2 to 3 applications per employer per week, and only to roles you actually qualify for.

 Hiring team reviewing applicant tracking system results on a screen